jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_02_configure_environment_teams_voice.md

 6. Select **United States** as **Country or region.**

 7. For Number Type, select User (subscriber).

+8. For Operator, select Microsoft.

-8. The Quantity field will now appear, enter 1.
+9. The Quantity field will now appear, enter 1.

-9. For **Search for new numbers** select **Search by area code** and enter **206**.
+10. For **Search for new numbers** select **Search by area code** and enter **206**.

-Note: The phoner numbers can be subject to changes, dependent on the lab provider and possibly needs to be adjusted.
+Note: The phone numbers can be subject to changes, dependent on the lab provider and possibly needs to be adjusted.

-10. When all fields are complete, select **Next**.
+11. When all fields are complete, select **Next**.
 Microsoft will now reserve and present some numbers for you.
 If there are no numbers available for your selected State/City combination, select another State/City and try again.

-11. You should see 1 206 area code number, select **Place Order.**
+12. You should see 1 206 area code number, select **Place Order.** If you chose a different area code the number should reflect that area code.

-12. You will see “Thank you, your order has been placed!”, select **Finish.**
+13. You will see “Thank you, your order has been placed!”, select **Finish.**

-13. In the voice, under **phone numbers**, you should see your number.
+14. In the voice, under **phone numbers**, you should see your number.
 Note in some cases this may take 5-10 minutes to appear.

-14. Leave the browser window open at the end of the task.
+15. Leave the browser window open at the end of the task.

 You have successfully ordered a phone number through the Teams admin center.